-The Third Party Liability Unit (TPL) identifies Medicaid recipients who have other medical insurance to ensure Medicaid is payer of last resort.
-These third-party sources include, but is not limited to, health and liability insurance, court settlements, worker's compensation, and absent parents.
+The Third Party Liability unit (TPL) identifies Medicaid recipients who have other medical insurance making Medicaid payer of last resort.
+These third-party sources include, but are not limited to, health and liability insurance, court settlements, workers compensation and absent parents.

 Cost avoidance is where the provider of services bills and collects from liable third parties before sending a claim to Medicaid.
 Pay and chase is used when the state Medicaid program pays the medical bills and then attempts to recover from liable third parties.